 It’s one thing to set something aside for awhile and work on another.
 It’s a different thing to abandon your work.
-Fleeing your duty doesn’t save you from failure.
+Fleeing our duties doesn’t save us from failure.

 Stopping at third adds no more to the score than striking out. -Babe Ruth

 So, you fell down.
 Get up!
 The only real failure is quitting when you are called to carry on.

 You will never know who your work will impact until you put it out there.
 But first you have to finish.

 Natural diamonds take years to form as carbon encapsulated deep within the mantle of the earth is subjected to intense pressure and heat.
 Something of greater value is created than it’s original state by going through time and process.